qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 ----

-.. |opengisch| image:: /static/site/about/images/opengis-logo.png
+.. |dms| image:: /static/site/about/images/dms.gif
-   :width: 100 px
+   :width: 150 px

-|opengisch| `opengis.ch <http://opengis.ch/>`_  (Switzerland, operating
+|dms| `Digital Mapping Solutions <http://www.mapsolutions.com.au/>`_ (based in
-worldwide) provides commercial support, training and programming for QGIS and QGIS on Android.
+Australia) has been working with Government and Commercial organisations for over 15 years and have the products, services and skills to help you take full advantage of your GIS investment.

 ----